frctl/fractal-docs/docs/guide/getting-started.md

 This guide outlines two ways of creating a new Fractal project.
 The end result is similar but the first one uses the Fractal CLI `new` command to generate the project structure for you, whilst the second goes through in a little more detail some of the steps involved.

-Both assume you have installed the Fractal CLI tool globally as described in the ~@TODOLINK linkinstallation guide~.
+Both assume you have installed the Fractal CLI tool globally as described in the [installation guide](./installation.md).

 ## The TL;DR method